apedrina/pinga/README.md

 <p>1 - Java version 8</p>
 <p>2 - Maven 3.6.2</p>

-**This application was developed and tested using a macOS Mojave 10.14.5 system.
+**This application was developed and tested using a macOS Mojave 10.14.5 and a Windows 10 S.

 ### Concept